geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 `boundary densities': A postprocessor that computes the laterally averaged density at the top and bottom of the domain.

 `boundary pressures': A postprocessor that computes the laterally averaged pressure at the top and bottom of the domain.

-`boundary strain rate residual statistics': A postprocessor that computes some statistics about the surface strain rate residual along the top boundary.
-The residual is the difference between the second invariant of the model strain rate and the second strain rate invariant read from the input data file.
-Currently, the strain residual statistics, i.e., min, max and the rms magnitude, are computed at the top suface.

 `boundary velocity residual statistics': A postprocessor that computes some statistics about the velocity residual along the top boundary.
 The velocity residual is the difference between the model solution velocities and the input velocities (GPlates model or ascii data).
 Currently, the velocity residual statistics, i.e., min, max and the rms magnitude, is computed at the top suface.